Triemeth/learning_c_sharp/README.md

 }
 ```

+## NOTE TO SELF
-I did namespave and classes for everything for some reason and didn't need to do that
+I did namespace and classes for everything for some reason and didn't need to do that